TOPIC 2: THERMAL PHYSICS

 Figure 5.
 Investigating a convection current

 The Sun produces a huge quantity of infrared, visible and ultraviolet radiation.
 This electromagnetic radiation passes across the vacuum of space and warms the Earth.
 The heat radiation we feel from all hot objects is actually infrared radiation.
 (See section 3.5 for more on electromagnetic radiation and infrared light).
-This radiation, like light can pass freely through a vaccum, through the air and other gases, but not through solids where it is either reflected, scattered or absorbed.
+This radiation, like light can pass freely through a vacuum, through the air and other gases, but not through solids where it is either reflected, scattered or absorbed.
 It can pass a short distance into water and other liquids where it is then absorbed.

 Some surfaces are better at absorbing and emitting infrared radiation, and this can be investigated with a simple experiment: